jzp113/Monitoring/ico/readme.md

 **Reporting**

-* goal is to create a  simple pie chart for each current ico displaying affiliations by percentage along with  past performance of those projects.
+* goal is to create a  simple pie chart for each current ico displaying affiliations as percentage along with  past performance of those projects.
 * segments should be clickable for a individual scores/breakdowns/weightings as well as raw text samples w count to highlight spam, no names or timestamps/etc.
 * rich list vs amount in circulation
-* account age/length distributions visualized. scored out of a possible 3k maybe.
 * rate of emission / cost to maintain current value
 * brief hash rate comparisons with known coins has to have visual impact.
 * reported elements should be browsable and clearly scored/live data as much as possible.